Jrvaldir/Jrvaldir/README.md

 ## Ola, Seja Bem Vimdo 👋

-&nbsp; Desculpa a ausencia de informações esse perfil esta sendo ajustado
+&nbsp;Desculpa a ausencia de informações esse perfil esta sendo ajustado

 ---

 <!--
 **Jrvaldir/Jrvaldir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.